nualagr/readnreviewed/README.md

 &#9745;	Encourage more members to join the community by creating a professional-looking website that is intuitive to use and displays positive member testimonials on the landing page.

-New and existing users can view Read n' Reviewed member testimonials on the Home Page of the site.
+New and existing users can view Read n' Reviewed members' positive testimonials on the Home Page of the site.

 ![alt text](documentation/readme-images/member-testimonials-mobile-view.png "Screenshot of the Member Testimonials carousel on the home page as it appears when viewed on a mobile device.")
 <br>